Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-You will receive a legacy which will place you above want.
+You will wish you hadn't.
 </details>

 <details>